Nolan-code/ML-from-scratch/Logistic_Regression/README.md

 ## Key Features
 - Feature Selection: from multiple physical factors of the tumor
-- Linear Regression: implementation with sklearn library and manual implementation
+- Logistic Regression: implementation with sklearn library and manual implementation
 - Data Visualization with matplotlib and pandas

 ## Features selection